ollama/ollama/examples/bash-comparemodels/README.md

 `bulkquestions.sh` is a script that runs all the questions in `sourcequestions` using the llama2 model and outputs the answers.

 ## Compare Models
-`comparemodels.sh` is a script that runs all the questions in `sourcequestions` using any 4 models you choose that you have already pulled from the registry or have created locally.
+`comparemodels.sh` is a script that runs all the questions in `sourcequestions` using any 4 models you choose that you have already pulled from the Ollama library or have created locally.